-The Twilight Express will begin operation on June 16, 2017.
+The Twilight Express began operation on June 16, 2017.
 The Sanyo Course from Kyoto Station to Shimonoseki Station, and the northern Sanin Course from Osaka Station to Shimonoseki Station, both have a duration of two days and one night.

 The Sanyo/Sanin Course includes the routes taken by both of the other courses and lasts three days and two nights, winding through the beautiful scenery of Kyoto, Matsue, Miyajima, and Izumo.
 Tickets may be purchased upon your arrival in Japan.
 At time of publication, prices were yet to be announced.

 Of course, the Twilight Express and the Shiki-Shima are not the only luxury trains Japan has to offer.
 When traveling in Kyushu, around Fukuoka, you can enjoy the Seven Stars luxury train.

 This train offers suites and deluxe suites for your comfort.
 You will dine on delicacies from the sea as you tour the island, do some sightseeing, and experience a ferry ride and a hot spring resort.